brentarias/qhsm/README.md

  * Logging event hooks have been added.
  * A new `Dispatch` entry point allows `object` instances to serve as signals, instead of enum values.

-The object-dispatch capability is the recommended way to interact with this .NET port of QHSM.
+The object-dispatch capability is the recommended way to interact with these base classes.

 ## Credits

-This port is based on a prior [QP .net port provided by Dr. Rainer Hessmer](http://www.hessmer.org/dev/qhsm/).
+This adaptation is based on a prior [QP .net port provided by Dr. Rainer Hessmer](http://www.hessmer.org/dev/qhsm/).
 The initial check-in for this repo contained an unmodified subset of Hessmer's port, to facilitate comparisons between the original and this current distro.